Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 There can be a fascinating dynamic between bees and SBH.
 The beetles will search for cracks and crevices in the hive.
 Since the beetles are too tough to attack directly or to sting, bees often respond by trapping the beetles in confinement areas they build with propolis.
 The bees then "stand guard", making sure the beetles can't escape.
 Amazingly, beetles can be held captive this way for months.

 But that's not the end of the story.
 When confined in this way, the beetles have another fascinating trick up their sleeves.

-Studies has indicated that the beetles can reach out of their confinement area and “tickle” the bee.
-This is a re-enactment of what bees do naturally when they use this technique to “beg” for food from other bees.
-This behavior by beetles has been seen to work and a guard bee can release a drop of honey, for the beetle to eat.
-Here’s an extraordinary video showing this (see around the 35 second mark).
+Studies have indicated that the beetles can reach out of their confinement area and "tickle" the bee.
+This is a re-enactment of what bees do naturally when they use this technique to "beg" for food from other bees.
+This behavior by beetles has been seen to work, and a guard bee can release a drop of honey for the beetle to eat.
+Here's an extraordinary video showing this (see around the 35 second mark).

 In general, bees can cope with the population of SHB on their own and assign workers bees to take care of the issue, using the bee prisons mentioned above.
 However, the smaller the colony the less likely they are to have sufficient numbers to defend against SHB.